 Shadi Nazarian is an Associate Professor at the Stuckeman School of Architecture and Landscape Architecture, at Pennsylvania State University, where as a member of the Material Matters Research Cluster she has established a Glass and Ceramics research laboratory, explores glass-science and technology, experiments with materials such as glass, molten glass, ceramics, porous glass-ceramics, silica sand, cement, and waste materials such as recycled glass and fly ash.
 She investigates the interface between these materials through techniques of molding, sintering, casting, laminating and kiln forming as well as additive manufacturing.

-Her research has developed rapidly since her arrival at Penn State three years ago.
-In support of her recent work, she has received The Raymond A. Bowers Grant in 2015, an Incentives and Innovations Grant in 2014, The H. Campbell and Eleanor R. Stuckeman Collaborative Design Research Endowment Grant (a research Incentive grant) in 2013, and a Stuckeman Center for Design Computing grant in 2012.
+Nazarian has received the Raymond A. Bowers Grant in 2015, an Incentives and Innovations Grant in 2014, the H. Campbell and Eleanor R. Stuckeman Collaborative Design Research Endowment Grant (a research Incentive grant) in 2013, and a Stuckeman Center for Design Computing grant in 2012.
 Nazarian has established cross-disciplinary teams of experts with interest and commitment to educational and research dimensions of various aspects of her explorations.

 Prior to her arrival at Penn State, she taught architectural design and graduate seminars for seventeen years at the State University at Buffalo, and four years at Cornell University.
 She has lectured and taught various workshops, as well as published and exhibited her works internationally.
 Her work was often materialized through constructs exploring the intersection of architecture, art and emergent materials- particularly those providing alternative readings of architectural surface and space.
 She has authored many articles about this body of interdisciplinary work, including Future of Permanence: Re-learning from Las Vegas, and ’Hyperprism’, A Tectonic Landscape of Sound.
 She is the recipient of many awards including New York Foundation for the Arts Award and NYFA fellowship; as well as New York State Council on the Arts (NYSCA), Individual Artist Award, in support of projects “Introversions” and "Thresholds: The Arcades Project."